Hood River county, four others cleared for ‘lower risk’

-Five Oregon counties — including Hood River County — will move to the most permissive risk category for the spread of COVID-19 this Friday, May 21.
+Five Oregon counties — including Hood River County — moved to the most permissive risk category for the spread of COVID-19 on Friday, May 21.
 Washington County, the state’s second-most populous county, is also among the five.

 Washington County has been in the “high risk” category because its COVID-19 case counts have been above 100 per 100,000 residents in recent weeks.
-That limits indoor dining capacity to 25% at most restaurants, limits gymnasiums and other indoor recreation and fitness establishments to quarter-capacity as well, restricts stores to half-occupancy, and puts a 15% cap on the number of spectators at outdoor sporting events, among other restrictions.
+That limits indoor dining capacity to 25 percent at most restaurants, limits gymnasiums and other indoor recreation and fitness establishments to quarter-capacity as well, restricts stores to half-occupancy, and puts a 15 percent cap on the number of spectators at outdoor sporting events, among other restrictions.
 Residents of “high risk” counties are also asked not to gather in groups larger than eight people, or six people for indoor gatherings.

 Wasco County is currently in the “moderate risk” category.
 To the east, Sherman county is in the “lower risk” category.

 “Lower risk” significantly relaxes those limits.
-Indoor dining and exercise are allowed up to 50% of maximum occupancy, stores can welcome up to 75% of their normal maximum occupancy, and outdoor venues like Ron Tonkin Field in Hillsboro can fill up to half of their available seats.
+Indoor dining and exercise are allowed up to 50 percent of maximum occupancy, stores can welcome up to 75 percentof their normal maximum occupancy, and outdoor venues like Ron Tonkin Field in Hillsboro can fill up to half of their available seats.

 Businesses under “high risk” are also asked to recommend that employees work remotely when possible.
 That’s not the case under the “lower risk” designation.

-Data released earlier Tuesday by the Oregon Health Authority showed Deschutes, Lincoln and Washington counties were a little short of the 65% threshold Brown set earlier this month for COVID-19 restrictions to be relaxed.
+Data released last Tuesday by the Oregon Health Authority showed Deschutes, Lincoln and Washington counties were a little short of the 65 percent threshold Brown set earlier this month for COVID-19 restrictions to be relaxed.
 But Brown said Tuesday afternoon that once the state factored in vaccine doses administered at federal facilities and vaccination events, those three counties cleared the bar.

 Multnomah County Chair Deborah Kafoury said last week that it will take time for the county to develop an equity plan and submit it to the Brown administration for approval.